osg-htc/docs/docs/compute-element/hosted-ce.md

 -   Install the [Worker Node Client from tarball](/worker-node/install-wn-tarball)

--   Install the worker node client from [OASIS](/worker-node/install-wn-oasis)
+-   Install the Worker Node Client from [OASIS](/worker-node/install-wn-oasis)

 **Optional**: Providing Access to Application Software Using OASIS